When does Harrogate Christmas

 Can I bring my dog with me?

-allowed on site, but we ask that you keep them on a lead at all times.
+allowed on site, but NOT in the marquees.
+We ask that you keep them on a short lead at all times.
 We also

 suggest you consider whether your dog will cope with the large crowds and busy